CrackAD/cs207-FinalProject/docs/documentation.md

 	__init__.py
 	ad.py
 	var.py
-	tests/
-		__init__.py
-		test_ad.py
-		test_var.py
+    rev_var.py

 docs/
+    documentation.md
 	milestone1.md
 	milestone2.md
+    figures/
         generalized_chain_rule.png
         milestone2_graph.png
+        reverse_mode.png

+tests/
+    __init__.py
+    test_ad.py
+    test_var.py
+    test_rev_ad.py
+    test_rev_var.py

 README.md
 requirements.txt
+setup.py
 LICENSE
 ```
-In the directory, we have two python modules `ad.py` and `var.py`.
+In the directory, we have three python modules `ad.py`, `var.py` and `rev_var.py`.

-* `ad.py`: main algorithms including automatic differentiation and calculating jacobian matrix
+* `ad.py`: main algorithms including automatic differentiation and calculating jacobian matrix, including both forward the reverse modes.
-* `var.py`: dual number constructions, basic math operations overloaded, and other elementary functions.
+* `var.py`: dual number constructions, basic math operations overloaded, and other elementary functions in the forward mode.
+* `rev_var.py`: the reverse mode of `var.py`.

 We also include dependencies `numpy` to overload elementory operations.

 Our test suite is in the `tests` folder, and we implement `pytest` and `doctest` to write comprehensive tests to provide full coverage for our code.
 We use `TravisCI` and `CodeCov` to automate the testing process.

-EasyDiff has not been distributed on PyPI yet.
-Instead, users could manully clone our project repository to their personal workspace.
-Instructions of manual installation is specified in the **Installation** section above.
+EasyDiff is distributed on PyPI.
+Thus, users could choose to either use `pip` or manully clone our project repository to their personal workspace.
+Instructions of the two options is specified in the **Installation** section above.

 ## Implementation